typedoc2md/typedoc-plugin-markdown/devguide/typedoc-plugin-markdown/types/interfaces/PluginOptions.md

 > **blockTagsPreserveOrder**: `string`\[]

-Specifies comment block tags that should preserve their position in relation to the comment summary.
+Specifies comment block tags that should preserve their position.

 #### Defined in